andrea-sdl/work-hats-book/01-contents/36-the-no-complain-rule.md

 You'll also need to not complain "in your head".
 It would be too much easy to simply avoid complaining while you bash everyone inside your mind, but that's not the goal.
 The goal is to avoid complaining entirely.

-It'll be hard, but it'll reset part of your "go-to" behaviour.
+It'll be hard, but it'll reset part of your "go-to" behavior.
 Oh, and by the way: If you fail at it, try again.

 There was this teacher of improv that once told me this thing: _If you were already good at improv you wouldn't need a teacher, right?_